 What: New Mexico Lobos vs. Boise State Broncos

-Coverage: CBS Sports Network will televise the game.
-The UNM Sports Radio Network will have the radio call (770 AM/94.5 FM KKOB in Albuquerque, TuneIn App search KKOB).
+Coverage: Stadium will have the coverage TV side.
+You can find it at watchstadium.com, or on social media.
+The UNM Sports Radio Network will have the radio call (770 AM/94.5 FM KKOB in Albuquerque, or the TuneIn App search KKOB).

 Series: This is the 17th meeting all-time between Boise State and New Mexico, with New Mexico holding an 11-5 record in the series.
 Last season the two only played each other once, with the Lobos holding onto a 73-72 win in The Pit.

 Mountain West Conference play opens up Wednesday night as the Boise State Broncos, who sit at 4-2, visit the New Mexico Lobos, who are currently 7-2.
 The early start to the conference slate is because of the conference tournament starting a week earlier this season.

 Boise State comes into the contest on a three-game winning streak; beating BYU, Pacific and UNC-Wilmington.
 The BYU win was in overtime, while the Pacific was a triple-overtime affair.
 Their other win was over Life Pacific to start the season.
 Their two losses were to Oregon and UC-Irvine.

 The Lobos are on a two-game winning streak, after beating Montana this past Sunday by final of 72-63.
 That came on the heels of beating Wisconsin in the third-place game of the Legends Classic.

 Against Montana the Lobos struggled shooting yet again; shooting just 43% from the field and missing 12 free throws.
 The good side of the game was that Montana also shot 43% from the field and that the Lobos made 23-of-35 from the line, compared to 4-of-7 for Montana.